 I will try to not let myself rant too much on this subject, but it is something I feel very strongly about!
-After living with Ulcerative Colitis for almost five years now I have learned a thing or two about Gastroenterologists, and that is they never want to hear the two words: food matters.
+After living with Ulcerative Colitis for six years now I have learned a thing or two about Gastroenterologists, and that is they never want to hear the two words: food matters.

-My Experience with GIs
+My experience with GIs

 I saw many GIs in the beginning, when I first developed my UC symptoms.
 Every GI I talked to said that what I ate didn’t matter, and if I took the medicine that I would be fine.
 My GI literally said and I quote: